leo6862/ulauncher_ukill/README.md

-# UKill, kill your own processes with style
+# UKill

 A ulauncher processs killer extension.
+Kill your own processes with style

 ## Usage
 - kill #     : kills the process with given ID